 Courtney's employer and a fellow worker testified that Courtney was working on the demolition of a U.S. Postal Service building at the same time as the attack occurred.
 A postal worker testified that Courtney looked like one of the workers there that day.
 Another postal worker said he was told Courtney was there and that he recalled that Courtney was not absent from work during the week of the attack.
 Payroll records showed that Courtney was paid for work on the day of the attack.

 On March 15, 2006, a jury convicted Courtney and he was sentenced to life in prison.
 In a separate proceeding, he pled guilty to possession of more than $100,000 in proceeds of drug sales and received an additional sentence of three years in prison.

 On appeal, Courtney’s convictions for rape and kidnapping were upheld but his conviction for false imprisonment was set aside as duplicative of the kidnapping conviction.

 In 2010, the California Innocence Project at California Western School of Law began investigating the case after being contacted by Courtney's parents.
 The Project began negotiating with the San Diego County District Attorney's Office in April of 2011 to conduct DNA testing of the evidence.

 In September 2011, the California Innocence Project filed a motion requesting that Project lawyers be appointed to represent Courtney.
-In February 2012, after the motion was granted, the Project filed a motion for DNA testing that was supported by the District Attorney’s Office.
+In February 2012, after the motion was granted, the Project filed a motion for DNA testing that was supported by Deputy District Attorney Brent Neck, who was the Conviction Integrity prosecutor in the District Attorney’s Office.